UCLA-VAST/recut/README.md

 ```
 vdb_print -l -m subset.vdb
 ```
 You'll notice that vdb grid's metadata has been stamped with information about the arguments used during conversion to help distinguish files with different characteristics.
 If you have no other way to match the identity of VDB with an original image, refer to the original bounding extents which can often uniquely identify an image.
-The original bounding extents of the image used are preserved as the coordinate frame of all points and voxels regardless of any offset or length arguments passed.
+The original bounding extents of the image used are preserved as the coordinate frame of all points and voxels regardless of any length arguments passed.
 Note that the command line tools `vdb_view`and `vdb_print` as well as Houdini will not work with type uint8 grids.

 #### Image Inference Conversions
 The highest quality *reconstructions* currently involve running the MCP3D pipeline's neurite and soma segmentation and connected component stage followed by recut conversion to a point grid followed by recut's reconstruction of that point grid.
 MCP3D's connected component stage will output the soma locations `marker_files` for use in reconstruction as shown below.
 MCP3D's segmentation will output a directory of tiff files of the binarized segmented image, with all background set to 0, therefore converting like we did before: